Goblin Valley State Park is on the southeastern edge of the San Rafael Reef (see San Rafael Swell - the best kept secret in the west).

 Its eminent feature is its thousands of hoodoos and hoodoo rocks, which are formations of mushroom-shaped rock pinnacles, some as high as several meters.

 The distinct shape of these rocks comes from an erosion-resistant layer of rock atop softer sandstone.
 [Wikipedia]

-Evidence of Native American cultures, including the Fremont, Paiute, and Ute, is common throughout the San Rafael Swell in the form of pictograph and petroglyph panels.
+Evidence of Native American cultures, including the Fremont, Paiute, and Ute, is common throughout the Swell in the form of pictograph and petroglyph panels.

-the geology of goblin valley state park by Mark Milligan of the Utah Geological Survey is a detailed discussion of the geology of Goblin Valley, including the geology of San Rafael Swell, the Henry Mountains, and the Colorado Plateau.
+the geology of goblin valley state park by Mark Milligan of the Utah Geological Survey with a detailed discussion of the geology of Goblin Valley, including the geology of San Rafael Swell and the Henry Mountains.

 The Brochure is the brochure published by the park, updated version including the expanded section of the park.

 The Park Map is cut from the brochure and enlarged, showing the trails, and the biking trails in the expanded section of the park.

 The Photo Gallery has photos of Goblin Valley State Park, including a panorama of goblins and an auto-show of the photos.